 for complex data.

-When inequality holds, the alignment of the quantized samples with respect to the packed samples must be known in order to interpret the sample values correctly.
+When the above inequality holds, the alignment of the quantized samples with respect to the packed samples must be known in order to interpret the sample values correctly.

 The above are specified in terms of stream attributes.